lammps/lammps/doc/src/fix_shake.rst

 stress/atom <compute_stress_atom>` commands.
 The former can be accessed by :doc:`thermodynamic output <thermo_style>`.
 The default setting for this fix is :doc:`fix_modify virial yes <fix_modify>`.
+During minimization, the virial contribution is *NOT* available.

-No global or per-atom quantities are stored by these fixes for access by various :doc:`output commands <Howto_output>`.
+No global or per-atom quantities are stored by these fixes for access by various :doc:`output commands <Howto_output>` during a run.
+During minimization, this fix computes a global scalar which is the energy of the restraint forces applied insteat of the constraints.
 No parameter of these fixes can be used with the *start/stop* keywords of the :doc:`run <run>` command.

-When used during minimization, the SHAKE or RATTLE algorithms are **not** applied.
-Strong restraint forces are applied instead.

 Restrictions
 """"""""""""